ashutosh2411/compiler/README.md

 # compiler
-Compilers Course Lab @ IIT Palakkad.
+Compilers Lab @ IIT Palakkad.

 Compiler Project as a part of Language Translators Laboratory (CS3310)